Bulgarian rule of Macedonia, Morava Valley and Western Thrace (1941–1944): Occupation of Vardar Macedonia

 German ethnographic map of Yugoslavia from 1940.
 Macedonians are shown as a separate community, claimed by Bulgarians and Serbs, but it is stated that they were generally counted among the Bulgarians.
 The Western Outlands are marked as inhabited by Bulgarians, and Morava Valley as a mixed area inhabited by Serbs and Bulgarians.

 Macedonian Bulgarians in Sofia pose with German soldiers during the Axis operation against Yugoslavia in April 1941.
 The inscription on the poster praises Independent Macedonia and the unification of Bulgaria and Macedonia.
 The Germans were greeted with the same posters in Skopje.

 Entry of Bulgarian troops into Vardar Macedonia in April 1941.

 Between 6 and 17 April 1941, the German Empire and the Kingdom of Italy launched a coordinated invasion and occupation of the Kingdom of Yugoslavia.
 As early as 8 April, former Internal Macedonian Revolutionary Organization (VMRO) activists were considering a declaration of an Independent Macedonia under German protection, meeting in Galichki Han in Skopje.

 On 9 April, Stefan Stefanov and Vasil Hadzhikimov arrived from Sofia and began organizing the Bulgarian Central Action Committee, which was officially established on 13 April.
-A 32-member committee appointed Spiro Kitanchev as mayor of Skopje, removed the Serbian metropolitan bishop Joseph from the city, and initiated Bulgarian-language broadcasts on Radio Skopje.
+A 32-member committee appointed Spiro Kitinchev as mayor of Skopje, removed the Serbian metropolitan bishop Joseph from the city, and initiated Bulgarian-language broadcasts on Radio Skopje.

 On 19 April, the Fifth Bulgarian Army entered the region in accordance with the Provisional Directives for the Partition of Yugoslavia issued on 3 April.
 The Fifth Army Region, which included the 15th and 17th Infantry Divisions along with additional units, was established.
 General Nikola Mihov was appointed head of the army region.
 By 1943, the number of Bulgarian military personnel in the area had risen from 22,000 to 32,000, with many units composed primarily of Macedonian Bulgarians from the region.

 On 1 October 1941, a military court was established in Skopje.
 Separate regional courts were also set up in Bitola, Prilep, Strumica, and Veles, while district courts were established in other towns.

 Conquest of Morava Valley

 Bulgarian troops welcomed in Strumica, April 1941.

+Crowd in Yugoslav Macedonia praising the resurrection of the Bulgarian people and the birthday of Adolf Hitler, 20 April 1941.

 On 19 April 1941, Bulgarian forces entered Yugoslav territory, annexing the Western Outlands and the Morava Valley along the western border with Serbia, in line with Bulgaria's territorial claims under the Treaty of San Stefano.
 In addition to the directly annexed regions of Pirot and Vranje, the German authorities later requested that Bulgaria deploy troops deeper into the interior of Serbia.

 As a result, on 7 January 1942, Bulgarian troops advanced into the region of Šumadija.
 The occupied zone extended west of the Bulgarian border and included the area north of the Gollak Mountains, east of the Ibar River, and encompassed key towns such as Kraljevo and Kragujevac, along with the territory south of the town of Lapovo.

 In July 1943, the Bulgarian occupation zone was significantly expanded, reaching the approaches to Belgrade.